JakeSteam/Mermaid/zenuml.md

 ZenUML is another way of defining [Sequence diagrams](/sequence.md), and seems much more intuitive and straightforward.
 However, it has slightly different functionality available.

+Note that this **requires [additional configuration](https://mermaid.js.org/syntax/zenuml.html)**, likely making it impossible to use on GitHub (hence all the errors below!)

 ## Participants

 ### Implicitly defined